Wall Street (1987 film): Principal photography

 Stone also consulted with Carl Icahn, Asher Edelman, convicted inside trader David Brown, several government prosecutors, and Wall Street investment bankers.
 In addition, traders were brought in to coach actors on the set on how to hold phones, write out tickets, and talk to clients.
 Stone asked Lipper to design a six-week course that would expose Charlie Sheen to a cross section of young Wall Street business people.
 The actor said, "I was impressed and very, very respectful of the fact that they could maintain that kind of aggressiveness and drive".

 Douglas worked with a speech instructor on breath control in order to become better acclimatized to the fast rhythm of the film's dialogue.
 Early on in the shoot, Stone tested Douglas by enhancing his "repressed anger", according to the actor.
 At one point, Stone came into Douglas' trailer and asked him if he was doing drugs because "you look like you haven't acted before".
 This shocked Douglas, who did more research and worked on his lines again and again, pushing himself harder than he had before.
 All of this hard work culminated with the "Greed is good" speech.
 Stone planned to use a Fortune magazine cover in exchange for promotional advertisements, but Forbes magazine made a similar offer.
 Stone stuck with Fortune, which upset Forbes publisher Malcolm Forbes, who turned down a later request to use his private yacht.
 Stone switched from 12- to 14-hour shooting days in the last few weeks in order to finish principal photography before an impending Directors Guild of America strike and finished five days ahead of schedule.
 Sheen remembered that Stone was always looking at the script and at his watch.

 Soundtrack

-The original score composed by Stewart Copeland was released on LP record in 1988, with the first five tracks from Copeland's score from the film Talk Radio, followed by a CD version in 1993.
+The original score composed by Stewart Copeland was released on LP record in 1988, followed by a CD version in 1993.